Facing Criminal Charges in Mineola? Here’s What You Need to Know

 As with many schools, Mineola High School experiences its share of student conflicts.
 Fights, bullying, and peer pressure can lead to both criminal charges and long-term consequences for students.
 The school is also a common setting for vandalism, such as graffiti, and substance abuse incidents that require a sensitive yet robust defense.

-Mineola Shopping District (Jericho Turnpike)
+Mineola Shopping District (Jericho Turnpike): Theft and Fraud Concerns

 Types of Crimes: